gradientinstitute/ai-impact-control-panel/docs/report/majorcomponents.rst

 * **Boundary elicitation**.
 Elicit from the system owner and stake holders what the acceptable operating limits are for the system.
-If the AI system fails to meet these limits, then either a fallback system should be engaged, or the system should cease operation.
+If the AI system fails to meet these limits, then either a fallback (reference) system should be engaged, or the system should cease operation.
 * **Deployment elicitation**.
 Elicit from the system owner and stake holders which system should be chosen for deployment, based on it's measured outcomes, from a set of candidate systems.